SalemFeyzo/wp-dev-with-docker/README.md

 # wp-dev-with-docker

+# Run:
-# Run: - cocker compode up -d
+- cocker compose up -d

 And change the permissions of the plugins and themes folders:
 - sudo chmod 777 wordpress/wp-content/plugins